Tenaka/Applocker/README.md

 Windows Installers (.msi, .mst, .msp)
 Packaged App (.appx)

-There is an undocumented feature of blocking API's when DLL enforcement is enabled, requiring path rules to allow.Applocker will be configured to protect all files on C:\, enforcing Executables, Dll's and Installers by Publisher and falling back to Hash.
+There is an undocumented feature of blocking API's when DLL enforcement is enabled, requiring path rules to allow.
+Applocker will be configured to protect all files on C:\, enforcing Executables, Dll's and Installers by Publisher and falling back to Hash.
 The default rules wont be added with the exception of DLL and Packaged App Rules.
-The default rules are too easy to bypass, however approving all DLL's so performance isn't impacted involves too much time and effort.
+The default rules are too easy to bypass.